RJP43/LiliElbe_EngagedLearners/WIKIandREADMEmaterials/Git_BasicCommands.md

 # Using Git through Command Line

+This file has been modified from its original rendition made available via [@ebeshero's DHClass-Hub](https://github.com/ebeshero/DHClass-Hub).

 ## Quick reference
 * Open terminal / command line shell
 * Navigate to repo.